vegaprotocol/specs/protocol/0071-STAK-erc20_governance_token_staking.md

   - Emits the `Stake_Removed` event
 - `Transfer_Stake(uint256 amount, address new_address, bytes32 vega_public_key)` - Transfers staked governance from the sender to the target address
   - This changes the address that can unstake the tokens, and that will receive the tokens from the staking bridge when unstaked
-  - This does not change the Vega public key to which the tokens are staked and will therefore not intterupt delegation
+  - This does not change the Vega public key to which the tokens are staked and will therefore not interrupt delegation
   - Requires that at least `amount` tokens are staked by the sender with the staking bridge (not the vesting or any other contract implementing `IStake`) to the specified Vega public key
   - Emits the `Stake_Transferred` event